Transcendence Meets Normality: Construction of Transcendentally Normal Numbers: Construction of -normal Numbers

-Since the definition of $ \xi_{\mathcal{F}}(r)$ involves the inverses of $f_k$ and its stretch function $s_{f_k}$ it is quite more involved and less explicit than the construction of the original Sierpinski numbers \eqref{eq:sirnum}.
-However, since our setting is also rather general, one might not expect an as explicit procedure.
+Since the definition of $ \xi_{\mathcal{F}}(r)$ involves the inverses of $f_k$ and its stretch function $s_{f_k}$ it is quite more involved and less explicit than the construction of the original Sierpiński numbers \eqref{eq:sirnum}.
+As our setting is rather general, one might not expect an as explicit procedure.

 In the case of non-constant integer-valued polynomials, one can be more specific.
 Clearly, a number is t-normal if and only if it is $\mathcal{P}$-normal, where $\mathcal{P}$ denotes the family of polynomials